 New business owners are often torn between choosing a limited liability company (LLC) or a corporation.
-The earlier you decide, the better for you and your business.
+The sooner you decide, the better it is for you and your business.

 Aside from the protection these business formations give your business, there are other factors to consider when choosing between an LLC and a corporation.
-Because there’s so much information to consider, we’ve made a two-part blog series designed to enlighten you on the differences between an LLC and a corporation and the potential advantages of each.
+Because there’s so much information to consider, we’ve created a two-part blog series to enlighten you on the differences between an LLC and a corporation, as well as the potential advantages of each.

 This month, we’ll look at the differences between the two.
-Check back next month to learn more about the potential benefits to determine the best choice for your business.
+Check back next month to learn more about the potential benefits and determine the best choice for your business.

 Differences between an LLC and a Corporation